parth5jain/incubyteAssesment/README.md

 ## 🎯 Assessment Overview

-The String Calculator is a TDD exercise that involves building a calculator that can add numbers from a string input.
+The String Calculator Kata is a TDD exercise that involves building a calculator that can add numbers from a string input.
 This assessment evaluates:

 - TDD implementation following Red → Green → Refactor cycle
 - Code readability and testability